The Pituitary Gland

 Finally, there is a third condition causing pituitary problems: hypopituitarism.
 This is a rare condition that affects less than 200,000 people in the United States annually, with an incidence of 4.2 cases per 100,000 folks per year.

 There is a particular subset of the population that is overrepresented in that statistic: anyone who has experienced a brain injury.

-The definition of Hypopituitarism is a condition in which the pituitary gland fails to produce one or more vital hormones or doesn’t produce them in sufficient amounts.
+The definition of Hypopituitarism is a condition in which the pituitary gland fails to produce one or more vital hormones or doesn’t create them in sufficient amounts.
 The symptoms of this disease are similar to the symptoms resulting from hormone deficiency listed above.

-Treatment of pituitary disorders
+Treatment of Pituitary Disorders

 The first step in treating pituitary disorders is to identify the exact cause of the condition and the particular hormone that is causing the problem.